openreadersbibles/docs.openreadersbibles.org/docs/project-settings.md

 ## Settings to help your language display correctly on the website
-These are settings that make your language display nicely on teh website.
+These are settings that make your language display nicely on the website.
 For instance, you may have a font on your computer that you prefer to use.

 ## Settings to help your language display correctly when it is published
 These are settings that related to generating the PDFs.